Fears, questions about N. Korea's growing nuclear arsenal

 SEOUL, South Korea (AP) — North Korea's latest missile launches are a demonstration of the country's avowed ability to use nuclear force against South Korea and the mainland U.S. How immediate is that threat?

-North Korea claims its nuclear forces area capable of destroying its rivals, and often follows each of its provocative weapons tests with launch details.
-But many foreign experts call the North's claim propaganda and suggest that the country is not yet capable of hitting the United States or its allies with a nuclear weapon.
+North Korea claims its nuclear forces are capable of destroying its rivals, and often follows its provocative weapons tests with launch details.
+But many foreign experts call the North’s claim propaganda and suggest that the country is not yet capable of hitting the United States or its allies with a nuclear weapon.

 ICBMs